 The Deserve EDU Mastercard is a simple student credit card with flat 1% cash back rewards on all spending.

 Additionally, there are no foreign transaction fees (great for studying abroad too).

 It also offers cellphone protection (up to $600) when you use the card to pay your monthly cellphone bill.

 The card has no annual fee.

-Secured Mastercard from Capital One: Best for No Credit History
+Capital One Platinum Secured: Best for No Credit History

 The is a great credit card for college students with no credit history.